Last Updated on January 7, 2022 by Yetty Akindele

 What Is A TFSA?

 TFSA (Tax-Free Savings Account) is a registered savings account or as I like to think of it as a tax-free investment account.
 It is an account type that makes investment income not subject to taxation at withdrawal following certain rules.
 Overall, the TFSA is one of the best mediums to be used for a large number of investment goals in Canada.

-The tax-free savings account (TFSA) was introduced in 2009 by the Canadian government as a means to encouraging people to save money.
+The tax-free savings account (TFSA) was introduced in 2009 by the Canadian government as a means to encourage people to save money.
 There are numerous financial instruments for which you can hold a TFSA.

-These include traditional bank tax free savings accounts, stocks, bonds, mutual funds, guaranteed investment certificates (GICs), and exchange-traded funds (ETFs).
+These include traditional bank tax-free savings accounts, stocks, bonds, mutual funds, guaranteed investment certificates (GICs), and exchange-traded funds (ETFs).

 Who Can Open A TFSA?

 To open a tax-free savings account (TFSA), you should be a Canadian resident or non-resident, over 18 years of age with a valid Social Insurance Number (SIN).